Puppy Training 101: Puppy Socialization

 Many stores like Home Depot will let you bring your puppy inside where you can push it around inside a shopping cart and allow it to get fawned over by fellow shoppers.

-Lastly, you’re sure to be a hit standing in line with a puppy in your arms at the post office, another spot where you are unlikely to come across any communicable diseases and will meet a variety of people.
+Lastly, you’re sure to be a hit standing in line with a puppy in your arms at neighborhood spots like the post office or a coffee shop, where you are also unlikely to come across any communicable diseases.

 Puppy Socialization Classes